Multilingualism: Asia

-With companies going international they are now focusing more and more on the English level of their employees.
-Especially in South Korea since the 1990s, companies are using different English language testing to evaluate job applicants, and the criteria in those tests are constantly upgrading the level for good English.
+Many Asian companies, due to increasing globalization, have recently been focusing more and more on their employees' English proficiency.
+Especially in South Korea since the 1990s, Asian companies have lately used different English language tests to evaluate job applicants, and the standards for these tests continue to be raised.
 Meanwhile, Japan ranks 53rd out of 100 countries in 2019 EF English Proficiency Index, amid calls for this to improve in time for the 2020 Tokyo Olympics.

 Within multiracial countries such as Malaysia and Singapore, it is not unusual for one to speak two or more languages, albeit with varying degrees of fluency.
 Some are proficient in several Chinese varieties, given the linguistic diversity of the ethnic Chinese community in both countries.
+In Singapore, bilingualism is embraced in the education system with English as the medium of instruction and the official mother tongue taught as a second language.

 Africa

-Not only in multinational companies is English an important skill, but also in the engineering industry, in the chemical, electrical and aeronautical fields.
+In Africa, knowledge of English is important not only for multinational companies but also in the fields of engineering, chemistry, electricity and aeronautics.
 A study directed by Hill and van Zyl (2002) shows that in South Africa young black engineers used English most often for communication and documentation.
 However, Afrikaans and other local languages were also used to explain particular concepts to workers in order to ensure understanding and cooperation.

 Europe

-In Europe, as the domestic market is generally quite restricted, international trade is a norm.
 Languages that are used in multiple countries include: